 Nice Nailantei Leng'ete

 Nice, a 22- year-old Maasai woman, grew up in the remote village of Kimana, nestled in the slopes of Mount Kilimanjaro in Kenya.
 Born into a pastoral tribe, Nice has spearheaded the elimination of female genital cutting (FGC) and along with AMREF, advocated for the adoption of alternative rites of passage for young Maasai girls.

 From orphan to change agent

 After her parents both died within a year of each other in 1998, Nice was sent to live with her uncle.
 At the age of eight, she narrowly escaped being cut herself by running away from home.
 A lone voice in a male dominated tribe where women were never addressed, let alone listened to, Nice began educating tribal elders and later the Morans, young male warriors, on the harmful effects of female genital cutting.
 In 2008, her village leaders selected her to become one of the peer educators trained by AMREF's Nomadic Youth Reproductive Health Project.

 Having traveled to Amsterdam to give a TEDx talk, Nice is now on her first visit to the United States.
-Following her address to the Clinton Global Initiative, Nice will participate in a number of events open to AMREF supporters.
+Following her address at the Clinton Global Initiative, Nice participated in a number of events open to AMREF supporters.

 A female leader in a traditional society

 Recognized as a change agent, the chief of the Morans awarded Nice with the 'Esiere', the black walking stick that symbolizes leadership among the Maasai.
 She has since rescued more than 800 girls from FGC.
 With AMREF's and the tribe's support, young girls now participate in three-day workshops about sexual health and reproductive rights culminating in a traditional rites of passage celebration with no cutting.

 Working with AMREF